 - Empowerment or Affirmation cards: These decks of cards have positive and empowering messages your grad can read daily.
 Using these cards is so much easier than having to come up with positive ideas on their own.
 You can even add a few home-made cards to the deck so that they can take in your inspiring words too.

 - Gift cards for massages: If your new grad enjoys getting a massage, this is a great gift to help them relax.
-Massage triggers a relaxation response and they need that as much as possible.
+Massage triggers a relaxation response.
 Purchasing a package of several massages is a great group gift.
-Your grad can use this gift during the summer and even away at school (check to see which massage companies have a location near campus).

 - Yoga mat and gift card for classes: Yoga is a win-win because it will help your grad practice movement and deep breathing at the same time.
 Both are key in calming the nervous system.
 They can also learn how to shift their attention from their racing thoughts to what’s happening in the present (i.e., mindfulness).
 Fast forward to fall: You can remind them how great they felt during those classes and encourage them to continue.